-PRISM comprises a series of tower (2017-2020) and airborne campaigns (2017-2018) conducted in Cora Lynn Victoria, and will additionally include two extensive experiments in the Yanco study area within the Murrumbidgee catchment (see Figure 1-1) in south-eastern Australia in 2019-2020.
-The first campaign in Yanco for this project will take place in the austral spring in September-October 2019.
-The time was selected based on historical surface conditions to maximise the chance of capturing a drying down period of soil moisture together with increased vegetation biomass through the main growing season.
+PRISM comprises a series of tower (2017-2021) and airborne campaigns (2017-2018) conducted in Cora Lynn Victoria, and two extensive experiments in the Yanco study area within the Murrumbidgee catchment (see Figure 1-1) in south-eastern Australia in 2019-2021.
+The first campaign in Yanco for this project took place in the austral spring in September-October 2019 and the second was planned to be conducted in the austral autumn in March-April 2020, but due to COVID has been delayed to March 2021.
+The times were selected based on historical surface conditions to maximise the chance of capturing drying down periods of soil moisture together with a range of vegetation biomass through the main growing seasons.